Hey Guys,

 Now, those of you who have experience decorating cakes will ace this next part.
 I, however, have never (successfully) managed to decorate any baked goods, and my results just go to show that real skill is not necessary.
 Really.

 If you make any mistakes that you can’t live with, just use a small-scale tool to wipe the joint compound off of the surface, and do it again.
 I use these ridiculously expensive, but oh-so-precise tools, called Royal Sovereign Clay Shapers.
-Personally, I think an orange stick would work just as well, but what the heck, I have the tools, so better use them, right?
+I think an orange stick would work just as well, but what the heck, I have the tools, so better use them, right?

 7) Once you have added dimension to your cardstock cut-outs, it’s time to wait for them to dry.
 Again.
 I use a heat tool to speed things up, but it’s still tedious.